creation of 381 Acres of Permanent Open Space

 What’s more, a new bicycle and pedestrian path will be constructed within the project, which will extend from Blackhawk Road through Magee Preserve and meander along the restored Green Valley Creek riparian corridor and lead the way to a network of East Bay Regional Park hiking trails and the Town’s planned future pathway along Diablo Road.
 A new parking lot and staging area will be constructed for easy access by Danville residents.

 Magee Preserve will make improvements at the Green Valley and Diablo Road intersection and, pending County approval, will install a "smart" traffic light at the Mt.
-Diablo Scenic intersection—at no cost to taxpayers—to allow more cars to flow more smoothly and more rapidly through the Diablo Road corridor.
+Diablo Scenic intersection—at no cost to taxpayers—to allow more cars to flow more efficiently and safely through the Diablo Road corridor and help ease a long time traffic problem in Danville.

 $1.5 Million in New Annual Tax Revenue for the Town